kleverin/ME597-Fall2025/0-Setup/0-Instructions.md

 Throughout the course of the semester there are weekly labs.
 These labs will develop your skills in the programming and control of autonomous systems.
 Labs will be completed in the Gazebo simulation environment and the TurtleBot4 when specified.
 We have selected and created material that will complement the topics explained during lectures.
 The Lab activities will be posted according to the schedule published on the course site.
 Questions will be answered by TA’s through the mechanisms specified in the syllabus.
 In case a tool related issue is observed, please take a screenshot of the error, and provide a brief description of the steps to reproduce the problem, this will help us to debug the problem and promptly find a solution to it.

 # Computer Use and Software Access
 Ubuntu 22.04 LTS and ROS2 Humble will be used throughout this course.
 If you use a Windows computer, you may use VMWare, a virtual machine software, to virtualize Ubuntu OS.
 It is optional to install Ubuntu and ROS2 manually onto your computers (e.g., via dual-boot) to improve the performance.
-We highly recommend you install Ubuntu and ROS2 on your personal machine as the lab is not available outside the hours of 11:30 - 2:20 on Tuesday and Thursday.
+We highly recommend you install Ubuntu and ROS2 on your personal machine as the lab is not available outside the hours of 11:30 - 14:15 on Wednesday and Friday.
 If you do not have a reliable computer, there are Linux based computers available for use during the lab that have ROS2 and Ubuntu 22.04 LTS already installed for your use.

 ### Lab Scope